Automated Supply Chain Control Tower with Python

 • Warehouse operational teams prepare the orders for shipment

-• Transportation teams organize the delivery to the stores
+• Transportation teams organise the delivery to the stores

-On a daily basis, you need to follow the shipments and report incidents to the store and logistic managers:
+On a daily basis, you need to follow the shipments and report incidents to the store and logistics managers:

-• How many shipments have been delivered with delay?
+• How many shipments have been delivered with a delay?

 • Where are the shipments currently in transit?